Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: Top as a 2-category

-Equivalently, $x\le y$ if and only if every open neighborhood of $x$ is also a neighborhood of $y$.
-Equivalently, $x \le y$ if and only if $\cl(\{x\}) \subseteq \cl(\{y\})$.
-Equivalently, any net or filter which converges to $y$ also converges to $x$.
-These reformulations show that the specialization preorder is indeed a preorder (it is reflexive and transitive).
+It is obvious from the definition that the specialization preorder is indeed a preorder (it is reflexive and transitive).
 A space is $T_0$ if and only if its specialization preorder is a partial order (it is antisymmetric).
 A space is $T_1$ if and only if its specialization preorder is the discrete relation.
 Every preorder on any set arises as the specialization preorder of some topology, for example its Alexandrov topology.

 We write $x \sim y$ if $x \leq y$ as well as $y \leq x$.
 Any two equivalent points $x \sim y$ have the same neighborhood filter, and any net or filter tending to one also tends to the other.
 Since two points of a space $X$ are equivalent in the specialization preorder if and only if they have the same open neighborhoods, a space is $T_0$ if and only if $x \sim y$ implies $x=y$.
-The \emph{Kolmogorov quotient} is the quotient space $X/\sim$, which is the initial $T_0$ space equipped with a continuous map from $X$, making the category of $T_0$ spaces into a reflective subcategory of $\cat{Top}$.
+The \emph{Kolmogorov quotient} is the quotient space $X/\sim$, which is the initial $T_0$ space equipped with a continuous map from $X$.
+Hence the category of $T_0$ spaces is a reflective subcategory of $\cat{Top}$.

-\begin{deph} Let $X$ and $Y$ be topological spaces and let $f,g:X\to Y$ be continuous maps.
+\begin{deph} Let $f,g: X \to Y$ be continuous maps.
 We say that there is a 2-cell $f\le g$ if and only if, for every $x\in X$, we have $f(x)\le g(x)$ in the specialization preorder of $Y$. \end{deph}

 Every continuous map is monotone for the specialization preorder.
 Hence, equipped with these 2-cells, $\cat{Top}$ is a strict 2-category.